groeneman/mailproxy/README.md

 ## Adding additional gateways

+Additional mail gateways can be supported by creating a class that responds to the following methods:

+- `#initialize` takes a `Message` object (described below).
+- `#call` delivers the message
+- `#ok?` returns true if the message was delivered, false otherwise
+- `#errors` returns an array of errors from the gateway if the message was note delivered.

-Additional mail gateways can be supported by creating a module that responds to `.call` (a `Proc` can also be passed).
-The `.call` method will receive an instance of the `Message` object, which responds to methods named exactly the same as the API parameters, as well as an additional `sanitized_body` method that returns the body as plain text.
-The `Proc` or module should make API requests as necessary to the mail gateway.
+The `Message` object responds to methods named exactly the same as the API parameters, as well as an additional `sanitized_body` method that returns the body as plain text.